-Outside of the major in Financial Economics, economics students may not take accounting for major credit.
-Students in the Financial Economics major may take either BUSI UN3013 or IEOR E2261 to fulfill the accounting requirement for their major.
+Students in the Financial Economics major also have the option to take either BUSI UN3013 or IEOR E2261 to fulfill the accounting requirement for their major.
 If you have questions about these accounting courses, please contact BusinessManagement@gsb.columbia.edu at the Business School or the IEOR department.
-At this point, I do not believe that engineering is offering IEOR E2261 in the Spring semester.